13588112254/littlefs/SPEC.md

 The exact layout of the data depends on the data structure type stored in the chunk field and can be one of the following.

-Any type of struct supercedes all other structs associated with the id.
+Any type of struct supersedes all other structs associated with the id.
 For example, appending a ctz-struct replaces an inline-struct on the same file.

 ---